Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 ### Real Time Pulser

 The Real Time Pulser will emit a pulse on a rising edge input.
 Once the pulse is done emitting, it will output a 1 tick pulse on the top output.\
 The pulse length is 1 second (not ticks), by default.
-But can be modified with the `editrtpulser <milliseconds>` command while looking at a Real Time Pulser.
+You can edit the Real Time Pulser with `X` like any other LW component.

 Useful to drive Singers, on a world with variable tick speed.\
 Due to the pulse-output, these components can be easily chained.